-The International Center provides a mandatory Pre-Departure Orientation that is required of all students who are going abroad in a summer, semester, full-year, or faculty-led program.
-Pre-Departure Orientation covers academics abroad, health and safety, legal issues, packing tips, culture shock, and more.
+UND Study Abroad provides a mandatory Pre-Departure Orientation for all students going abroad in a summer, semester, full-year, or faculty-directed program.
+Pre-Departure Orientation covers academics abroad, health and safety, finance and budgeting, packing tips, culture shock, and more.

 Study Abroad Student Alumni Mentors

-UND study abroad students will have the option to be connected to a mentor, a UND student was abroad during a previous term.
-The Study Abroad Office tries to match students with mentors who went on their same program or location whenever possible.
-Mentors are a great resource to ask questions about packing, the city you will be in, what life is like abroad, and many other questions.
+UND study abroad students have the option to be connected to a mentor who is typically a UND student who studied abroad during a previous term.
+The Study Abroad Office tries to match students with mentors who attended the same program or lived in the same location whenever possible.
+Mentors are a great resource to ask about packing, the city you will be in, what life is like abroad, and many other questions.

 If you would like to get in touch with a mentor before applying to go abroad, reach out to your Study Abroad Advisor.
 If UND has not sent a student to your host location in the past few years, or a mentor is unavailable, Study Abroad will work with your host program to identify a previous program participate you can connect with.

-Meet with your Academic Advisor to make a plan for what classes you will take abroad and fill out the petition for off campus credit.
+Meet with your Academic Advisor to finalize your plan for what classes you will take abroad and fill out the Petition for Academic Credit.

-Your Study Abroad Advisor will enroll you in a study abroad placeholder course (UNIV 229) at UND during the term you are abroad.
+Study Abroad will enroll you in a study abroad placeholder course (UNIV 229) at UND during the term you are abroad.
 This keeps you in status as a UND student for enrollment and financial aid purposes.
-UNIV 229 registration does not register you for your coursework abroad.
+UNIV 229 registration does not register you for your host program coursework abroad.

-Registering for courses abroad varies by program.
+The steps to register for courses abroad varies by program.
 Most students will enroll in their course(s) upon arrival to their host institution.
 For some programs, you will be required to compile a preliminary list of course choices to include in your application.
-Please look carefully to be sure the course you are hoping to take will be offered during the term you are planning to be there.
+Look carefully to verify the courses you plan to take will be offered during the term you are going abroad.